 As mentioned above, the lack of accurate and complete data on access to water in Malawi is a significant gap in improving the issue.
 Many effective technology-based water evaluation tools have been developed in recent years.
 These tools enable easier data tracking and storing than other systems, but do not all collect a comprehensive set of indicators that accurately track the different factors that impact access to water.
 Water for People has developed a comprehensive set of metrics that covers important facets of access to water.
 WFP uses a cell phone app to monitor water sources.
 The system records metrics, including GPS location, without requiring cell phone service.
 The organization's main indicators include the following:

 No conclusive data exists on the impact of improved metrics on access to water.
 In fact, no conclusive data can exist on the impact of improved metrics on access to water without metrics themselves.
-Since [insert first year], Water for People has been refining its metrics to provide an accurate picture of water access.
+Since 2011, Water for People has been refining its metrics to provide an accurate picture of water access.
 These changes mean that some improvements in access to water appear to have declined, although the indicators and measurement have simply become more accurate.

 This gap is not unique to water issues in Malawi.
 Collecting adequate and accurate data is time-consuming and can be expensive everywhere.
 In other areas, data collection and analysis usually takes several years to fully understand trends and impact, and then even more time to adjust practices accordingly.